kasper573/yas/README.md

 Exceptions apply:

-- 3rd party packages that must follow a different naming convention (i.e. `eslint-*`).
+- Packages that must follow a 3rd party naming convention (i.e. `eslint-*`).
-- Packages that are being incubated and intended to eventually be extracted into their own repository can be named whatever they're supposed to be named in the future.
+- Incubation packages may have whatever name they want.

 ### Package layers